temporalio/documentation/docs/application-development-guide.md

 <TabItem value="go">

-To customize the Workflow Type set the `Name` parameter with `RegisterOptions` when registering your Workflow with a Worker.
+To customize the Workflow Type, set the `Name` parameter with `RegisterOptions` when registering your Workflow with a Worker.

 - Type: `string`
 - Default: function name